- Purchase all recipe books, supplies and ingredients (see resources below for the home cheese maker).

 - Cheese cloth bags should be washed and rinsed hot water and you can bleach them.
 Use 1 teaspoon bleach and cold water then store them.
-I use a Tupperware bowl in the refrigerator until ready to use.
+One suggestion: put a Tupperware bowl in the refrigerator until ready to use.
 You can also boil the bags and store them, instead of using bleach.

 - If you remember that everything touching the milk or cheese needs to go through all the steps for sanitizing milk.
 Equipment sanitation will be the same.
 Spoons, knifes, bowls, everything should all go through the sanitizing process.

 - Make sure when making cheese that there is not bleach left on containers to be used for rennet or culture.
 There is a good possibility the bleach will kill the culture and make your rennet inactive or less active.